iolufemi/webroot/readme.md

 Rules:</br>
 one db:table to a module eg, a table named foo must have a module named foo</br>
 all module that has a db must have cruds where s is search</br>
-please, use the template module provied to render view files. you can improve on it tho.
+please, use the template module provided to render view files. you can improve on it tho.

 </p>
 <cite>Code is Poetry.</cite>
-<cite>May the force be with all.</cite>
+<cite>May the force be with us all.</cite>
 </body>
 </html>